alan-turing-institute/scivision/docs/model_repository_template.md

 We recommend including a directory with a small amount of test image data, in a format that can be used by the model(s) in the repo.
 This will be useful for scivision users who wish to try running your model(s).

-You could for example, include in the repo `README` some example code showing how to run your model(s) on the test data, or indeed a Jupyter notebook with this code that can be easily run.
+You could for example, include in the repo `README` some example code showing how to run your model(s) on the test data, or indeed a Jupyter notebook that does this, which can be easily run by anyone who comes across the repo.

 ## 🗃️ Example model repos